census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 ### Examining your metrics on Prometheus

-On navigating to the Prometheus UI at http://localhost:9090
+By navigating to the Prometheus UI at http://localhost:9090

+You can also see the raw metrics at http://localhost:8888/metrics

 #### Available metrics